confluentinc/examples/clients/docs/includes/certs-truststore.rst

 Configure SSL trust store
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Depending on your operating system or Linux distro you may need to take extra steps to set up the SSL CA root certificates.
+Depending on your operating system or Linux distribution you may need to take extra steps to set up the SSL CA root certificates.
 If your system doesn't have the SSL CA root certificates properly set up, you may receive a ``SSL handshake failed`` error message similar to the following: